judychau/Mapster/README.md

 ####Search and Destination

 On the Homepage, users input a search, destination, and sort parameter.
 Doing so, the Yelp API is being called and queried.
-The returned results will appear in the next page where users can compare locations with star ratings, review count, category, and a link to the Yelp page for additional research one may want to do.
+The returned results will appear in the next page in a table format where users can compare locations with star ratings, review count, category, and a link to the Yelp page for additional research one may want to do.

 ![image](./static/images/homepage.png)

 #### Saving Markers
-Once the user chooses a location to add to their map, a modal window will appear, prompting the user to choose a map category and any additional notes they have for that specific location.
-On the map, the map category becomes a checkmark box, turning on and off the markers on the map that are associated with that category.
+Once the user chooses a location to add to their map, a modal window will appear, prompting the user to choose a map category.
+Users may also add any additional notes they may have for that specific location.
+On the map, the map category will be in form of a check box feature which will turn on and off the markers that are associated with that category.

 ![image](./static/images/results.png)